PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Proposed Methodology

-CTTA maximizes model performance in the current domain and is vital to assess prediction certainty amidst domain shifts.
+\textbf{Layer selection by quantifying prediction uncertainty:} CTTA maximizes model performance in the current domain and so it is vital to assess prediction certainty amidst rapid domain shifts.
 In the literature on continual learning and TTA, several works utilize FIM \cite{kirkpatrick2017overcoming, schwarz2018progress, park2024layer}.
-However, the unavailability of true labels, with an unknown distribution, motivates us to capture the prediction uncertainty.
-Prior literature proposed methods for uncertainty from the classifier output or feature space \cite{hendrycks2016baseline, hsu2020generalized, liang2017enhancing, liu2020energy,lee2018simple}.
+However, the unavailability of true labels, with unknown distribution, pushes us to capture the model prediction uncertainty and adapt selected layers, automatically chosen, to a batch of test data, unlike SFT \cite{lee2022surgical}.

 Motivated by \cite{huang2021importance}, which proposed an uncertainty scoring function from the gradient space, we compute the gradients of each layer.
-In essence, we backpropagate the KL divergence (KL) between the softmax probabilities and a uniform distribution \textbf{u} = [$\frac{1}{C}$, $\frac{1}{C}$, ...., $\frac{1}{C}$] $\in$ $\mathbb{R}^{C}$, where C is the total number of classes.
+In essence, we backpropagate the KL divergence between the softmax probabilities and a uniform distribution \textbf{u} = [$\frac{1}{C}$, \ldots, $\frac{1}{C}$] $\in$ $\mathbb{R}^{C}$, where $C$ is the total number of classes of the current task.
 This is a measurement of how far the distribution of the model's prediction is from a uniform distribution.
-Intuitively, due to the distribution shift, the KL divergence should be smaller.
-Let h denote the classifier of the model parameterized by ${\theta^t}$.
-We compute the loss, denoting it as $\mathcal{L}(\theta^t)$ at time stamp \textit{t}, as follows,
+Intuitively, the KL divergence will be small with a large distribution shift.
+Let $h(\cdot)$ denote the classifier of the model.
+The loss $\mathcal{L}(\theta^t)$, to compute the gradients, is computed as follows,